 UCC Support for Contraception Coverage

-The Supreme Court decision giving some corporations the right to deny coverage of certain types of contraception to their employees based on religious freedom will have a great impact on women of color.
-Although, the ruling does not single out women of color, our political and economic realities tell us that women of color often bear the brunt of the negative impacts of restrictions on women’s health.
+- Health Equity, Racial Justice, and the Supreme Court Decision on Contraception – The Supreme Court decision giving some corporations the right to deny coverage of certain types of contraception to their employees based on religious freedom will have a disproportionate impact on women of color.

-March 4, 2014 – Kristen Walling, our UCC Public Policy Advocate, reflects on the concept of religious liberty in light of recent Supreme Court cases related to reproductive heath and the Affordable Care act.
+- Religious Liberty: Individuals, Corporations, and Reproductive Health – March 4, 2014 – Kristen Walling, former UCC Public Policy Advocate, reflects on the concept of religious liberty in light of recent Supreme Court cases related to reproductive heath and the Affordable Care act.
 Read more.

 The act of praying with and for someone at an often difficult time of decision is a reminder that one doesn’t have to journey alone; it is an act of companionship and love precisely at a time when women and their families may feel very much alone.
 The prayers below are from our partners at the Religious Coalition of Reproductive Choice.
 They cover numerous topics and come from many different faith traditions.
 We hope you’ll find one that speaks to you.